My Railway Photography

 J6 0-6-0 No. 65496 is performing a shunting movement towards the photographer.
 The shunt signal that applies to the line it is travelling on is raised, and the route indicator on the bracket beneath would be illuminated according to the setting of the points: carriage sidings, or up goods (occupied), or shunt line.
 The driver keeps a good lookout in the direction of travel.
 The bracketed signal post in the foreground is the starting signal from the bay platform for the Nottingham line (left hand arm) or the main line.
 The disc signal behind and to its left permits a locomotive to leave the engine spur to take over a northbound train on the main line.
 All signals and points in this photograph were controlled by Grantham North signal box.

 Ex-GNR 0-6-0 tank engine Class J52/1 (previously J53) as LNER No. 8801 on Grantham yard duty.
 This locomotive was taken out of use at Grantham in December 1950 after 53 years' service, and before it received its British Railways number 68801.
-On the right is a fogsignalman's hut.
-When brought into use in foggy weather it was pushed upright and gave shelter to a man whose task was to place detonators (fog signals) on the nearest rail whenever the adjacent signal was at danger.
-Thus a driver who missed the signal in the poor visibility received an audible warning to stop by the sound of these small explosive charges being set off by the locomotive's wheels.
+On the right is a fogman's hut.
+When brought into use in foggy weather or falling snow it was pushed upright and gave shelter to a man whose task was to place detonators (fog signals) on the rail whenever the adjacent signal was at danger or caution.
+Thus a driver who missed the signal in the poor visibility received an audible warning by the sound of these small explosive charges being set off by the locomotive's wheels.
 When the signal cleared the detonators had to be removed.

 A1/1 Pacific No. 60113 'Great Northern' reversing off the shed at Grantham.
 The nameplate includes the coat of arms of the Great Northern Railway Company.
 On the far left two spotters are sitting on a pile of telegraph poles.